The Definitive Guide

 “For (target customer) who (statement of the need or opportunity), the (product/service name) is a (product/service category) that (statement of benefit).”

 “Unlike (primary competitive alternative), our product (statement of primary differentiation).”

-Use the essence of these two sentences to develop compelling headlines for email campaigns, print campaigns, product materials, etc.
+Use this basic format to develop compelling headlines for your email campaigns, print campaigns, product materials, etc.

-Identify the channels/areas/mediums where your potential customers are active.
-If you sell HR software, there’s a good chance a significant portion of your target audience is active on LinkedIn and online job boards.
-You could also find them in professional organizations such as the Society of Human Resource Management.
+Identify the channels where your targets are active—and be there.
+For instance, if you sell HR software, there’s a good chance that your target audience is active on LinkedIn, online job boards, or professional organizations like the Society of Human Resource Management.

-As you connect with your target audience, it’s easy to get overly concerned with conversions, sales, and dollars in the door.
-After all, you need to pay your bills.
-Nevertheless, take time to identify long-term strategies that pay off indirectly by providing value to your potential audience.
+When you’re connecting with your target audience, it’s easy to get overly concerned with conversions and sales—after all, you need to pay the bills.
+Nevertheless, it’s important to identify long-term strategies that pay off indirectly by providing value to your audience.

 “Is your strategy measurable?”